mxcl/PromiseKit/README.markdown

     UIViewController *vc = [MyDetailViewController new];
     [self promiseViewController:vc animated:YES completion:nil].then(^(id result){
         // the result from below in `someTimeLater`
-        // PromiseKit dismisses the MyDetailViewController instance when the
+        // PromiseKit automatically dismisses the MyDetailViewController
-        // `Deferred` is resolved
     });
 }

 @end

 @implementation MyDetailViewController
-@property Deferred *deferred;

-- (void)viewWillDefer:(Deferred *)deferMe {
-    // PromiseKit calls this so you can control the presentation
-    // of this ViewController.
-Deferred is documented below.
-    _deferred = deferMe;
-}

 - (void)someTimeLater {
-    [_deferred resolve:someResult];
-}
+    [self fulfill:someResult];

+    // if you want to trigger the `catch` use `[self reject:foo]` }

 @end